 Craig earned his Master's degree in Management (MPPM) at the Yale University School of Management, serving as a Teaching Assistant in Finance.
 Earlier, he earned his M.A. and M. Phil. in Philosophy, the Jacob Cooper Prize in Classics, and the Prize Fellowship for Excellence in Undergraduate Teaching from Yale University.
 Born and raised in Oregon, Craig received his B.A.

 summa cum laude in Economics and Philosophy from Beloit College, where he won the

 Business development has taken us across industries, and around the world.
 We helped build a new telecommunications industry in the 1980s, first with AT&T, the Baby Bells, and independent telcos -- and then across the new cellular and data providers.
 In the 1990s, we helped establish the alternative power industry across solar, wind, geothermal, storage, and biomass, in North America and overseas.
 At the turn of the century, we introduced Total Quality Management (TQM) to the strategies, alliances, and operations of pension funds, asset managers, and major banks -- including pioneering work in socially-responsible investing.

-Ten years ago, we began to explore the Internet of Things, working with utilities, device manufacturers, and software providers, to unleash the power of data anad analysis.
+Ten years ago, we began to explore the Internet of Things, working with utilities, communications firms, device manufacturers, and software providers, to unleash the power of data and analysis.
+Our work continues in all of these industries, and others, as we build businesses.
 Today, BDG is a network of veteran consultants and technical specialists we have come to value across the last 35 years.
-Our work continues in all of these industries, and others, as we build businesses.
+Our assignment teams often include a range of experts we involve to best serve our clients.